SepViT: Separable Vision Transformer

 \section{Introduction}

-In recent years, many computer vision (CV) researchers make efforts to design CV-oriented vision Transformer to surpass the performance of the convolutional neural networks (CNNs).
+Recently, many computer vision researchers make efforts to design CV-oriented vision Transformer to surpass the performance of the convolutional neural networks (CNNs).
 Due to a high capability in modeling the long-range dependencies, vision Transformer achieves prominent results in diversified vision tasks, such as image classification \cite{ViT,Deit,TNT,Swin,Twins,CSWin}, semantic segmentation \cite{Segformer,zheng2021rethinking,wang2021max}, object detection \cite{DETR,zhu2020deformable,dai2021up} and etc. However, the powerful performance usually comes at a cost of heavy computational complexity.

 Primordially, ViT \cite{ViT} firstly introduces Transformer to the image recognition tasks.
 It splits the whole image into patches and feeds each patch as a token into Transformer.
 However, the patch-based Transformer is hard to deploy due to the computationally inefficient full-attention mechanism.
 To relieve this problem, Swin \cite{Swin} proposes the window-based self-attention to limit the computation of self-attention in non-overlapping sub-windows.
 Obviously, the window-based self-attention helps to reduce the complexity to a great extent, but the shifted operator for building connection among the windows brings difficulty for ONNX or TensorRT deployment.
 Twins \cite{Twins} takes advantage of the window-based self-attention and the spatial reduction attention from PVT \cite{PVT_v1} and proposes the spatially separable self-attention.
 Although Twins is deployment-friendly and achieves outstanding performance, its computational complexity is hardly reduced.
 CSWin \cite{CSWin} shows state-of-the-art performance via the novel cross-shaped window self-attention, but its throughput is low.
 Albeit, with varying degrees of progress in these famous vision Transformers, most of its recent successes are accompanied with huge resource demands.